eslint/eslint/docs/user-guide/configuring/rules.md

 ### Using configuration comments

-To temporarily disable rule warnings in your file, use block comments in the following format:
+To temporarily disable rule warnings in your file, use line or block comments in the following format:

 ```js
 /* eslint-disable */